dbpedia/extraction-framework/.github/ISSUE_TEMPLATE/software-bug.md

 about: Report a bug in the software itself (crash, exception, unexpected behaviour) while running the Extraction Framework software
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''
 ---

-# Describe the Bug
+# Describe the bug
 > A clear and concise description of what the bug is.

-# Expected Behaviour
+# Expected behaviour
 > A clear and concise description of what you expected to happen.

 # Environment